-Notes to the Basic Financial Statements For the Year Ended December 31, 2020 jginc.biz
+Notes to the Basic Financial Statements For the Year Ended December 31, 2022

-Note 11- COVID-19
+Note 11 - COVID-19

 The United States and the State of Ohio declared a state of emergency in March of 2020 due to the COVID-19 pandemic.
-The financial impact of COVID-19 and the continuing emergency measures may impact subsequent periods of the Corporation.
-The impact on the Corporation's future operating costs, revenues, and additional recovery from emergency funding, either federal or state, cannot be estimated.
+Ohio's state of emergency ended in June 2021 while the national state ended April of 2023.
+During 2022, the Corporation did not receive COVID-19 funding.
+The financial impact of COVID-19 and the continuing emergency measures may will impact subsequent periods of the Corporation.
+The impact on the Corporation's future operating costs, revenues, and additional recovery from funding, either federal or state, cannot be estimated.